1 minute 18 seconds of pure Corporate Healing

 Large scale Corporate Healing?

 I’d someday love to stream Corporate Healing on a massive outdoor digital billboard.
 If you happen to have access to one, please let me know and we can embark on some mass healing.
-If you have a large TV the site streams nicely using Chromecast.
+In the meantime if you have a large TV the site streams nicely using Chromecast.

 Can you make this happen?